Skip to main content

 Pricing

-Headline price based on four people travelling together over three days ONE WAY to or from Salta to San Pedro de Atacama in one of our 4x4s with an English-speaking driver/guide.
+Headline price based on four people travelling together over four days ONE WAY to or from Salta to San Pedro de Atacama in one of our 4x4s with an English-speaking driver/guide.
+We charge a travel day to cover our guide's 600km return to Salta.
+Our eight day round trip (including two days in Atacama) does not include tours there, or charge a travel day: US$750 pp for four people: US$900 for three, US$1,350 for two, US$2,400 for one person.

 Group Size